 Can Volunteers on Allotment Sites be insured?

 Plot holders often work trimming hedges, mowing paths, gathering compost.
 This may be part of the tenancy agreement or may be something a plot holder decides to do for his/her own satisfaction.
 This is entirely at the plot holder's own risk.

 Volunteers working under instruction are a different matter, and should be insured against risks.
 Committees often call for work-groups, or individual volunteers, to clear overgrown plots, cut boundary hedges, mow main paths, clear ditches and such-like tasks on the site.
 While carrying out work that they have been asked to do (and only then) the law may regard them as employees - even though they are unpaid (or receive small expenses), and are not on any work sheet or formal employment record.

-The member in charge can (for a fee of £15) register with swcaa for Employer's Liability Insurance.
-This is a legal duty, and you get a certificate for that year.
+Employer's Liability Insurance is now available via the members area on our website at a cost of £20 per year.
+This covers the whole association and is a legal duty.
 You should also buy a site accident book (a hard-cover notebook will do) in which every injury, even small ones are carefully recorded with name, date and nature of the accident.
 The certificate for each year, along with the accident book, must be kept safe for as long as possible to protect you in case of future claims.
-If organised voluntary work is a regular event, several members could register to share the burden of supervision.

 Cooperation with Schools: pupil insurance against accidents